Azure-Samples/Cognitive-Services-Voice-Assistant/clients/csharp-uwp/README.md

 Contoso,{C0F1842F-D389-44D1-8420-A32A63B35568},1033,Microsoft.SDKSample.MVADLSSampleCS_8wekyb3d8bbwe!App,background
 ```

-After creating this file (C:/aarlog/aarconfig.txt), open the registry and navigate to Computer\HKEY_CURRENT_USER\SOFTWARE\Microsoft\Speech_OneCore\Settings\VoiceActivation and create a new DWORD (32-bit) Value with the name being "UseAarConfigFile" and set its value to Hexadecimal 1.
+After creating this file (C:\aarlog\aarconfig.txt), open the registry and navigate to Computer\HKEY_CURRENT_USER\SOFTWARE\Microsoft\Speech_OneCore\Settings\VoiceActivation and create a new DWORD (32-bit) Value with the name being "UseAarConfigFile" and set its value to Hexadecimal 1.

 Restart AarSvc_####